one-2/portfolio-site-react/README.md

 # My Portfolio Site
 ## About
 ### Summary
-This is my portfolio site!
 I want to be able to bring my ideas to the world quickly and at low cost, so I'm building myself a portfolio site in the MERN stack.
 This project will give me a custom platform to share information with the world.
 Simultaneously, I'm developing the skills I need to rapidly prototype and ship future software products.

 ### Status
-I just finished **Stage 1.8**: "Refactor my Stage 1 work, to implement
-    - SOLID design principles.
-    - Newest, minimal Bootstrap syntax.
-    - Self-documenting, or docstring'd, code."
+I'm now **moving my site to Next.js.** The framework I started on, Create React App, has been deprecated and was breaking my builds.

-I'm now working on  **Stage 2.1**: "1.
-Implement a MERN backend to retrieve data for the Projects and Blogs pages."
+Once I'm finished rebuilding, I'll move on to  **Stage 2.1**: "Implement a MERN backend to retrieve data for the Projects and Blogs pages."

 ### Goals
 My ambitions for this project are to: